ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 Once the application is complete, to view the data please skip to `Check Results`_.

-Test The Darshan-LDMS Integrated Code (Single Node)
+Test the Darshan-LDMS Integrated Code (Single Node)
 ----------------------------------
 The section goes over step-by-step instructions on how to compile and execute the mpi-io-test.c program under ``darshan/darshan-test/regression/test-cases/src/``, collect the data with the LDMS streams daemon and store it to a CSV file on a single login node.
 This section is for those who will not be running their applications on a cluster (i.e. no compute nodes).